CovidBraceletPrj/CovidBracelet/README.md

 * Get infections from DB, Check their signatures
 * Secure GATT services and authentication of base statation in general
 * Read keys form national databases
+  * Functions to extract keys from googles official [exposure key export file format](https://developers.google.com/android/exposure-notifications/exposure-key-file-format) are already implemented
+  * For full integration the keys have to be downloaded from the national servers (due to limited memory an intermediate server which provides small batches of keys is advised)
+  * Also the keys have to checked against the stored contacts (for this the `process_key`-function in `extract_keys.c` has to be implemented)

 ### Extract Keys from Device
 In case of an infection, the keys need to be extracted from the device: